pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 3. Javascript code,
    (used to get the selected form name/phone number;
-   and, to display taht phone number inside of the div object)
+   and, to display that phone number inside of the div object)

 -----